Storyboards in UX/UI Design

 What is the difference between a storyboard and a user journey map?

-A storyboard and a user journey map both visualize the user experience, but they differ in format and focus.
+A storyboard and a user journey map both visualize the user experience, but they do differ in format and focus.

 Take our Master Class How to Create Actionable User Journey Maps with Kelly Jura, Vice-President, Brand & User Experience at ScreenPal.